 The SPE Sociedad Austral de Mantenciones y Operaciones ("SAMO"), wholly owned by the group (75% via Astaldi Concessioni Chile and 25% via NBI Chile) performs the O&M activities for this hospital.
 Its opening was affected by the dispute that arose between Astaldi's Chilean branch (EPC) and the operator (SCMS) after the latter's decision to terminate the EPC contract in January 2019.
-In order to safeguard its position, jeopardised by SCMS's serious non-fulfilment and the fact that the hospital did not open in time, SAMO was obliged to notify the termination of the O&M contract in September 2019 and commence arbitration proceedings (see the "Concessions" and "Events after the reporting date - Significant contractual events after the reporting date" sections for more information).
+In order to safeguard its position, jeopardised by SCMS's serious non-fulfilment and the fact that the hospital did not open in time, SAMO was obliged to notify the termination of the O&M contract in September 2019 and commence arbitration proceedings (see the "Main risks and uncertainties and assumptions about going concern - Significant contractual events" section for more information).